David B. Champagne: Marine Corps service

 On May 28, as A Company reached near the base of Hill 104, it was counterattacked by a Chinese platoon size force.
 Champagne, a fire team leader, advanced with his fire team in the initial assaults on strongly fortified and heavily defended positions.
 He successfully led his four-man team through enemy grenade, small-arms, and machine gun fire to the crest of the hill.
 Although wounded in the encounter, he refused evacuation.
 The enemy counterattack intensified and an enemy grenade landed in the midst of his fire team.
 Without hesitation, Champagne seized the grenade and threw it at the enemy.
 It exploded as it left his hand and hurled him out of the trench.
 His action saved the lives of the other three members of his fire team in his platoon.
 While exposed to enemy mortar fire, he was mortally wounded and the fighting ended.
 C Company's platoon which was used as a diversionary force in support of A Company experienced hand-to-hand fighting and was pinned down by heavy enemy fire as it assaulted towards their objective.
 "A" Company took control of the hill, but due to many casualties, both Marine units were called back to friendly lines.
 Cpl.
 Champagne and Pfc.
 John D. Kelly of C Company, were both awarded the Medal of Honor posthumously for their actions that day.

-Corporal Champagne's Medal of Honor was presented to his 15-year-old brother, Reginald H. Champagne, by General R. H. Ridgely, Jr., United States Marine Corps, during presentation ceremonies held at the Old Mountain Baseball Field in Wakefield, in July 1953.
+Champagne's Medal of Honor was presented to his 15-year-old brother, Reginald H. Champagne, by General Reginald H. Ridgely Jr. during presentation ceremonies held at the Old Mountain Baseball Field in Wakefield, in July 1953.

-Burial

-Cpl.
 Champagne is buried in Saint Francis Catholic Cemetery in Waterville, Maine.
 His parents and his brother were laid to rest alongside of him.

-Military awards

-Cpl.
-Champagne's military decorations and awards include the following: